Fypon Brackets and Dentil Blocks

 Mortise Lockset Door Edge Prep

+A standard mortise pocket is 1” wide by 6-1/2” high by 4-1/8” deep.
+This size will work for most Emtek and Baldwin mortise locks.
 If any other sizes are necessary, a template must be provided to properly cut the pocket for the lock.
 Some mortise locks are more involved and should be considered a field installation.
-Reeb will also not prep the strike jamb.
+The strike prep should be completed in the fieldto ensure the best placement.

 An additional note: Fiber-Classic, Smooth-Star, Profiles, and Traditions doors will not prep well for a 1-1/8” mortise lock.
 Due to the bullnose, the edge protrudes and gives an unpleasing look.
 The edge prep shouldn’t exceed 1” on these doors.